dyhes/zulip/templates/zerver/help/link-to-a-message-or-conversation.md

 !!! tip ""

-    If using Zulip in a browser, you can also click on a stream in the left sidebar, and copy the URL from your browser's address bar.
+    If using Aloha in a browser, you can also click on a stream in the left sidebar, and copy the URL from your browser's address bar.

 {tab|mobile}